mabartlett/TCSS422Notes/_topics/07_condition.md

 A thread must often wait for some condition to be met in another thread before proceeding with execution.
 "A **condition variable** (CV) is associated with a condition needed for a thread to make progress."
 The thread is blocked and placed in a FIFO queue before the variable is satisfied.
 When the variable is satisfied, a signal is emitted, which frees threads from the queue.

 C gives us a `pthread_cond_t` API for condition variables.
+They are initialized with `PTHREAD_COND_INITALIZER`.
 There are three operations:

 - Wait: Release the lock and wait for the CV to be signaled.
 The first argument is the CV itself and the second is a mutex.
 The mutex must be passed so that its lock can be released when the thread is dequeued.
 - Signal: Wake up the first thread waiting in the queue.
 Its one argument is the CV.